yukselao/yukselao.github.io/index.md

 ## SOAR Guide

+SOAR refers to technologies that enable organizations to collect inputs monitored by the security operations team.
+For example, alerts from the SIEM system and other security technologies — where incident analysis and triage can be performed by leveraging a combination of human and machine power — help define, prioritize and drive standardized incident response activities.
+SOAR tools allow an organization to define incident analysis and response procedures in a digital workflow format.

 I prepared this page for sharing my experience and best practices for SOC - SOAR Projects.
 If you have any questions or suggestions please do not hesitate to reach out to me.

 ### Markdown